 Healthy living apps

 This group consists of apps that help people change bad habits and develop a healthier lifestyle.
-Among these are various fitness solutions and applications for dieting.
+Among these healthcare mobile app development projects, there are various fitness solutions and applications for dieting.

 Clinical and diagnostic apps

 These healthcare apps provide a single hub for storing healthcare records, treatments, and disease history.
 By having such information right at hand, doctors can better predict episodes of illness and find the most effective treatment.

 These medical apps gained popularity during the coronavirus pandemic, when a lot of people were deprived of the ability to visit medical centers.
 Thanks to telemedicine solutions, users can get consultations with their healthcare providers without having to leave home.
 As a rule, consultations are available in three formats: voice calls, video calls, and online chats.